Should You Take Creatine Before or After Workout?

 The best time to take creatine will vary on workout days and rest days.

-When it comes to workout days, the jury is still out on the best time to take creatine.
-Research studies on this are limited however, most researchers agree that creatine works best when taken either shortly before or shortly after exercise compared to taking it long before or after [10].
+Most researchers do agree, however, that creatine works best when taken either shortly before or shortly after exercise compared to taking it long before or after [].

 On rest days, the timing of creatine is less important because it is less impactful.

-The main goal of taking creatine on rest days is to continue to keep creatine stores high.
-Therefore, you can take it any time you want on these days but it may be beneficial to take it with a meal that contains both carbs and protein [11].
+You can take it any time you want on rest days but studies show it may be beneficial to take it with a meal that contains both carbs and protein [11].

 Should I Take Creatine Before or After a Workout?